Bangalow by local artist Col Dyte. Posters and postcards of this image are available to buy at the Byron Visitor Centre or by visiting postertown.co

 Mullumbimby Community Market

 A buzzing little family market started in 1989.
-The market has great, local live music, buskers and yummy food as the background to the artisan clothing, jewellery, home wares, plants, up-cycled and retro stalls, Eco-products, massage, face painting and healing crystals for sale.
-The next market is on Saturday 19 October 2024.
+The market has great local live music, buskers and yummy food.
+Selling artisan clothing, jewellery, eco-products, home wares, plants, up-cycled and retro the market has something for everyone.
+The next market is on Saturday 15 February 2025.

 Behind the Barrel Brewery and Distillery Tours